vitosaveroaw/A02-yah25002-smz21003/README.md

 ```

 ## Output
-Running the script creates two folders called 'metrics' and 'figures' and prints results to the console
+Running the script creates two folders called 'metrics' and 'figures' and prints results to the console.

 ### Console output
-- Preview of the dataset (`df.head()`) and its shape
+- Preview of the dataset (`df.head()`) and its shape.
-- Shapes of the train/test splits
+- Shapes of the train/test splits.
-- Confirmation messages after training and after each file is saved
+- Confirmation messages after training and after each file is saved.
-- Regression metrics (MAE, MSE, RMSE, R²) for training and test sets both for raw features and scaled features
+- Regression metrics (MAE, MSE, RMSE, R²) for training and test sets both for raw features and scaled features.

 ### [figures](figures) folder
 | File | Description |